Leading SAFe (Scaled Agile Framework) Exam Notes

 - First attempt included in the course registration fee if taken within 30 days of course completion.
 Each retake or attempt past the 30-day window is $50

-- You can download the Leader SAFe Student Workbook after the course registration from https://community.scaledagile.com/
+- You can download the Leading SAFe 6.0 Workbook after the course registration from https://community.scaledagile.com/

 Exam Notes